deephdc/deep-docs/source/technical/nova-lxd/nova-lxd-ansible.md

     # scripts/bootstrap-ansible.sh
 ```

 6. Default scenario is without CEPH.
-Select CEPH scenario if you want and bootstrap AOI  (about 6min in the test)
+Select CEPH scenario if you want and bootstrap AIO  (about 6min in the test)
 ```
     # export SCENARIO='ceph'
     # scripts/bootstrap-aio.sh